General Questions Technical Specifications Features and Options Power Sources IPAF Training Operation and Safety Knowledge Hub

 What are the outrigger dimensions and jacking range?

 Outrigger dimensions vary depending on the model and whether they are in narrow or wide setup.
 Some models feature variable, asymmetrical jacking systems for setup in tight spaces, with multiple stabiliser setting options (typically 3 different setup positions).
+Compare outrigger specifications for different models in our Spider MEWP Matrix.

 What is the ground pressure of a spider lift?

 Low ground pressure is an advantage for working on sensitive surfaces.
 Ground pressure is measured in kN/m² or kg/cm² and varies depending on the model and whether it's stowed or supported by outriggers.
 This specification is particularly important when working on delicate flooring.
+See our Point Loadings Guide for more information on ground pressure considerations.

 What's the difference between articulated and telescopic Spider Lifts?

 Articulated Spider Lifts have jointed booms that can bend and reach around obstacles, making them ideal for complex access challenges.
 Telescopic Spider Lifts have straight booms that extend outward, typically offering greater working heights and horizontal reach.
 Many modern Spider Lifts combine both designs with articulated lower booms and telescopic upper sections for maximum versatility.
+Compare different boom types in our Spider MEWP Matrix.

 Features and Options